-The Consumer Advisory is a statement placed on menus to advise the consumer that a food may be served raw or undercooked and consuming that raw or undercooked food may lead to foodborne illness.
+The Consumer Advisory is a statement placed on menus to advise the consumer that a food may be served raw or undercooked and consuming that raw or undercooked food may increase the risk of foodborne illness.
 An example of a Consumer Advisory is: Eggs may be cooked to order.
 Consuming raw or undercooked meat, poultry, seafood, shellfish or eggs may increase your risk of foodborne illness.
-There is more information at the Training Materials page .
+There is more information at the Consumer Advisory page .

 The Fairfax County Food Code does not allow the handling of ready-to-eat foods with bare hands.
 Ready-to-eat foods are generally those that will not be cooked before being served or ready-to-eat foods may be leftovers, for example.
 Bare hand contact with ready-to-eat foods is prohibited.
 Gloves, tongs or tissue paper must be used when handling ready-to-eat foods.
 It is not mandatory that gloves be worn when handling raw foods which will later be cooked thoroughly.
 Hands must be washed frequently when working with raw, to-be-cooked, foods.